Understanding High-Functioning ADHD in Adults

 You may notice:

-Difficulty starting tasks
+Difficulty starting tasks.

-Projects that stall halfway through
+Projects that stall halfway through.

-Chronic time underestimation
+Chronic time underestimation.

-Forgetting small but important details
+Forgetting small but important details.

-Emotional reactions that feel bigger than expected
+Emotional reactions that feel bigger than expected.

-A constant sense of being behind
+A constant sense of being behind.

-You may accomplish a lot — and still feel like you’re barely keeping up.
+You may accomplish a lot and still feel like you’re barely keeping up.
+That disconnect is exhausting.

 ADHD or Anxiety?

-Living in constant catch-up mode keeps your nervous system on alert.
-Over time, that pressure can look like anxiety.
+Many high-functioning adults seek therapy for anxiety first.
+Living in constant catch-up mode keeps your nervous system on high alert.
+Over time, that pressure can manifest as anxiety.
+Sometimes, anxiety develops because ADHD has gone unrecognized.
+Untangling the two can bring clarity and relief.

 How ADHD Therapy Can Help